spencertipping/phi/dev/concatenative-basis.md

 core instructions are defined.
 It serves the same purpose as x86 `CPUID`.
 Versions don't need to be strictly linear, but they do specify which extended instructions are available.
-Anytime you use extended instructions (such as a revised op table spec), you should first check the version to verify.
+Anytime you use extended instructions (such as a revised op table spec), you should first check the version to verify, or be prepared for your thing to crash if the interpreter isn't the right version.

 #### Literals
 Numbers behave as functions, so you can't have a number in the middle of a list